stolostron/rhacm-docs/_pages/arch_points.md

 ## `1` point

 The most basic type of issue usually consisting of fixing typos and adding or removing characters.
-The information provided in the issue is always sufficient to solve the issue quickly, with no additional research, communication or even review needed.
+The information provided in the issue is always sufficient to solve the issue quickly, with no additional research, communication, or even review needed.

 | **Rubric** | | **`1` point description** |
 | ----------- | | ----------- |